kblum/mxit-ga-py/README.md

-# Google Analytics for Mxit
+# mxit_ga - Google Analytics for Mxit

 Python module to perform Google Analytics tracking for Mxit web applications.

 Only tracking of page view events is currently supported.

+## Installation

+Clone the Git repository for the module.
+After the repository has been cloned it can be installed from the command line:

+	python setup.py install

 ## Usage